Jeswin-8802/SER-using-2D-CNN/README.md

 ![Alt text](/images/image-3.png)

-<i> The concatenation of multiple features vertically results in a large 2D array which when cob=verted into an image gives </i>
+<i> The concatenation of multiple features vertically results in a large 2D array which when converted into an image gives </i>

 <br>